1. Home

 10. Activate Two-Factor Authentication

-If a hacker is attempting to access your account and is logging you out of iMessage, enabling two-factor authentication can prevent them.
+If a hacker is attempting to access your account or you’re experiencing Apple ID and phone number are now being used for iMessage, and it is logging you out, enabling two-factor authentication can prevent them.

 11. Check Your iMessage Server Status